Who Should Be the Next UN Climate Change Head?

 As thoughts turn to this next, critical phase, several names are already circulating for who the next leader should be.
 These include the UK’s Alok Sharma, who chaired COP26, former GEF head Naoko Ishii of Japan, and Egypt’s Environment Minister Yasmine Fouad, Sri Mulyani Indrawati of Indonesia Finance Minister and Ambassador Liz Thomson from Barbados among others.

-So, who should step into Espinosa’s shoes?
-And what sort of qualities will they need to succeed?
+who should step into Espinosa’s shoes?
+And what sort of qualities will they

 For any senior UN job there is a geopolitical calculation in play.
 With more being asked from the Global South in combating climate change, there is an argument to be made that the next Executive Secretary should hail from a developing country.
 Some observers feel this would help build trust in the climate talks.